Migrate consumer G Suite mailboxes to Microsoft 365 or Office 365

 Choose IMAP migration > Next.

 On the Select the users page, click Browse to specify the migration file you created.
-After you select your migration file, Office 365 checks it to make sure:
+After you select your migration file, Microsoft 365 or Office 365 checks it to make sure:

 It isn't empty.